-9.01 Each team may carry two (2) prospects on their minor league roster.
-Teams submitting less than the two (2) allowed prospects will forfeit the remaining position or positions for that season.
+9.01 Each team may carry two (2) prospects on the team’s minor league roster.
+Teams submitting fewer than the two (2) allowed prospects will forfeit the remaining position or positions for that season.

 9.03 Prospects have unlimited time in the minors as long as they remain declared a prospect and meet all prospect criteria.